-It is said to have been founded by the rulers of Pergamum, the Attalid Dynasty, and is usually attributed to their King Eumenes II (197BC-159BC).
-However, it is thought by many that Hierapolis was actually in existence a couple of centuries earlier.
+Hierapolis is said to have been founded by the rulers of Pergamum, a powerful ancient Greek city in modern-day Turkey.
+A member of the Attalid Dynasty, its founding is usually attributed specifically to King Eumenes II (197BC-159BC), however it is suspected that Hierapolis was actually in existence a couple of centuries earlier.

-Whatever the case, part of what made – and still makes – Hierapolis such an attractive site were its hot springs, once thought to have had miraculous healing properties.
-Visitors would travel to Hierapolis to dip in them, something which visitors still do today.
+Whatever the case, part of what made (and still makes) Hierapolis such an attractive site was its hot springs, once thought to have had miraculous healing properties.
+Visitors would travel to Hierapolis to take in the waters, something visitors still do today.

-There’s plenty to see at Hierapolis today, including its theatre, Hellenistic layout and streets, many standing columns, the nymphaeum and a large necropolis to name a few sites.
+There is plenty to see at Hierapolis today, including its vast ancient amphitheatre, Hellenistic layout and streets, many standing columns, the nymphaeum, and a large necropolis to name a few.
 As mentioned above, visitors can also take a dip in the hot springs, a unique experience.

 As a UNESCO World Heritage site, Hierapolis is paired with the stunning natural site of Pamukkale, known as the Cotton Palace, which is nearby.